Table of Contents [expand]

 VACUUM

-The warnings you see are expected and can be ignored.
-You can also restrict VACUUM
+The warnings you see are expected and you can ignore them.

 => VACUUM users;